Angrycreative/Angry-Creative-Inspector/readme.txt

 == Description ==

 The *Angry Creative Inspector*, or Angry Inspector for short, will weigh, measure and find possible issues with your WordPress installation.
+This plugin is especially recommended to maintainers of WordPress installations that needs to continously monitor the health of their sites.
 Got WP-CLI?
 Then you may even be able to repair what's wrong with your WordPress.
 Read on to learn more.

 The inspector has two basic types of inspection routines; regularly repeating inspections run once every 24 hours and inspections triggered by a WordPress hook or user action.
 Currently, the following regularly running inspection routines are supported out of the box: